DROP APPLICATION ROLE (Transact-SQL)

 If the application role owns any securables it cannot be dropped.
 Before dropping an application role that owns securables, you must first transfer ownership of the securables, or drop them.

-In SQL Server 2005 the behavior of schemas is changed from the behavior in earlier versions of SQL Server.
-Code that assumes that schemas are equivalent to database users may not return correct results.
-Old catalog views, including sysobjects, should not be used in a database in which any of the following DDL statements has ever been used: CREATE SCHEMA, ALTER SCHEMA, DROP SCHEMA, CREATE USER, ALTER USER, DROP USER, CREATE ROLE, ALTER ROLE, DROP ROLE, CREATE APPROLE, ALTER APPROLE, DROP APPROLE, ALTER AUTHORIZATION.
-In a database in which any of these statements has ever been used, you must use the new catalog views.
-The new catalog views take into account the separation of principals and schemas that is introduced in SQL Server 2005.
+Beginning with SQL Server 2005, the behavior of schemas changed.
+As a result, code that assumes that schemas are equivalent to database users may no longer return correct results.
+Old catalog views, including sysobjects, should not be used in a database in which any of the following DDL statements have ever been used: CREATE SCHEMA, ALTER SCHEMA, DROP SCHEMA, CREATE USER, ALTER USER, DROP USER, CREATE ROLE, ALTER ROLE, DROP ROLE, CREATE APPROLE, ALTER APPROLE, DROP APPROLE, ALTER AUTHORIZATION.
+In such databases you must instead use the new catalog views.
+The new catalog views take into account the separation of principals and schemas that was introduced in SQL Server 2005.
 For more information about catalog views, see Catalog Views (Transact-SQL).

 Requires ALTER ANY APPLICATION ROLE permission on the database.